Join FYSB in Recognizing National Runaway Prevention Month in November

 - Send the teens in your life a positive text message on November 19 to remind them how much you care.
 Or, plan a local advocacy event to mirror events held by NRS and its partners each Tuesday, including a November 12 candlelight vigil.

-Family and youth workers can also access NRS resources online, like the catalog of free educational materials and the Community Action Kit, which shares tips for involving the media.
+Family and youth workers can also access NRS resources online, like the catalog of free educational materials and the Community Action Kit (PDF, 5.89Mb),which shares tips for involving the media.
 Programs looking to help youth find alternatives to leaving home can also learn about the Let's Talk: Runaway Prevention Curriculum, an evidence-based training divided into 14 modules.

 Read more about National Runaway Prevention Month.